lucaslima782/RANVDS/RUNTIME_REQUIREMENTS.md

 # RANVDS Runtime Requirements (for the Nuitka onefile binary)

 This document lists the OS-level packages and setup needed to run the packaged binary `dist/nuitka/ranvds` on a fresh Linux install.
 Python and pip packages are NOT required to run the binary.
+For source runs, use `requirements.txt` instead.

 ## Summary
 - The binary bundles Python and all pure-Python libs.